 Language of instruction

-Mastering the basics of CAS (computer aided styling), advanced surface modeling and basics of class-A modeling.
+Mastering the basics of CAS (computer aided styling), advanced surface modeling and 3D modeling capabilities combined with digital drawing.

 Specification of controlled education, way of implementation and compensation for absences